Table of Content

 Below are the top 6 Software Development Methodologies

 The agile software development methodology is a preferred method for projects that require the solution to evolve incrementally in meaningful parts.
-The methodology requires stronger and closer collaboration among self-organizing and cross-functional teams and their customers who may or may not be co-located.
+The methodology requires stronger and closer collaboration among self-organizing and cross-functional teams and their customers to build a successful product.
 Responsiveness to changing requirements is a hallmark of this methodology.

 What are the main pros and cons of Agile software development methodology?